Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Almost everyone agrees this isn’t ethical, at least not in the actual world we live in.
 And this helps to explain why we would not generally recommend taking a career that causes significant negative impact in order to do more good.

-There are four reasons not to take careers that cause significant harm:
+There are five reasons not to take careers that cause significant harm:

 1. It might violate rights (non-consequentialist reasons)